 Maintaining a proper hot tub temperature is just as important as regular maintenance.
 This is especially true during the summer months.

-• Opening air controls can introduce cooler air inside the cabinet, assisting with lowering the water temperature in your hot tub.
+We also recommend using the ‘economy’ setting on spa pumps when they are not in use.
+Opening air controls can also introduce cooler air inside the cabinet, which will help lower the water temperature in your hot tub.

 Effortless Hot Tub Troubleshooting: Quick Fixes for Common Problems